Xiaodong Lin-Siegler On Failing Upward

 “I pushed just to get into college, and even that was filled with failure,” she says.
 “I was fired from my [work study] job in one week.”

 After going from “barely seeing a book” at age 15 to becoming a full professor at Columbia University, Lin-Siegler started calling herself a scientist when she realized that she was able to systematically approach a key topic in educational success: the relationship between failure and motivation.

 Want to learn the secret to failing upward?
-Subscribe to Sincerely, Science for the full story!
+Subscribe to Sincerely, Science for more personal stories from professional scientists!